AntonShapovalov/Clean-Architecture-Spring/README.md

 * This is a core principle of clean architecture.
 The domain layer encapsulates the core business rules and logic, independent of any external frameworks or technologies.
 This makes it easier to test and maintain.

 #### Unit Testability
-* The absence of external dependencies in the domain layer makes it easier to write unit test that quickly and reliably verify the correctness of the business logic.
+* The absence of external dependencies in the domain layer makes it easier to write unit tests that quickly and reliably verify the correctness of the business logic.

 #### Data Layer as a Single Source of Truth
 * The data layer provides and manages data, acting as a single source of truth.
 This ensures data consistency and unidirectional data flow.